Corionis/ELS/README.md

 notice is removed there is no guarantee what works or has been completed, or even what *will be completed*.
 Also "Done" means code complete.
 Bugs are entirely possible.

  * ELS Navigator, a powerful cross-platform desktop application, added in 4.0.0.
+It is an ELS-smart, purpose-built, interactive tool designed to make building and curating a media collection easier.
    * Done: Navigator Browser tab shows publisher and subscriber collections and local storage.
      * Done: Drag and Drop, and Copy/Cut/Paste supported.
      * Done: Automatic multiple-storage free space roll-over of a drop or paste on an ELS library.